onifademola/PamoApp/Web/ReadMe.txt

 -- Process Flow --
-1. out patient walks in.
+1. Out patient walks in.
 Meets the front desk
 2. Front desk gets patient's data and queues patient for OPD (vitals)
 3. Patient moves to OPD, latest biovitals data are generated.
 Patient is queued by OPD at a selected consulting room